 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
+These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
+Yes This is set out in the policy The policy is clear however no complaints in 2024 means there are no specific examples in order to provide evidence

-These can include: Yes 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
-Yes 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
+Yes PRHA's positive approach to good customer service will reflect this.
+The policy is clear however no complaints in 2024 means there are no specific examples in order to provide evidence 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-Yes

-7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
-Yes Staff are trained in relation to the Housing Ombudsman Complaint Handling Code ----- -- ----- -- --
+Yes PRHA's positive approach to good customer service will reflect this.
+The policy is clear however no complaints in 2024 means there are no specific examples in order to provide evidence 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
+Yes Staff are trained in relation to the Housing Ombudsman Complaint Handling Code PRHA's approach is to learn from Ombudsman case studies.